chaimeleon-eu/dataset-service/README.md

 The API is described in detail using OpenAPI v3 specification standad format in the file `API-reference-v1.yaml` (also in swagger: https://app.swaggerhub.com/apis/UPV-CHAIMELEON/Dataset-service/1.0.0).

-Authentication is required to access to the service using the OpenId-Connect standard protocol.
+Some operations require authentication using the OpenId-Connect standard protocol.
-Basically the client application must initially redirect the user to the authentication service, to obtain a bearer token.
+Basically, when the user wants to login, the client application must redirect to the authentication service, to obtain a bearer token.
-Then, that token must be included in the "Authorization" header of any request done to the dataset-service.
+Then, that token must be included in the "Authorization" header of any request sent to the dataset-service.
+More details below.

 Basic API operations:
  - POST /api/dataset